westlake-repl/PixelRec/README.md

 | ------: | ----------: | -------------: | -------------: | -----------: | ----------: | --------------: | -------------: | ---: | ----------: | --------: | --------: |

 The entire item information data will be available once paper is accepted.
 We will provide the text features (description and tag) in English in the future.

-### Image Data

-We currently provide the image dataset corresponding to a sampled dataset including 50,000 users.
-The sampled dataset can be obtained through https://sandbox.zenodo.org/record/1241482.
-The complete dataset will be made publicly available after the paper is accepted.

-We will provide all the images urls (408,374 images in total) and an auto-downloader to permanently access and download related image data, the downloader for all images（100G）will be available once paper is accepted.
-We provide an example of the auto-downloader in  `downloader` folder, you can run it  to quickly get 1000 sample images (the downloader is only for Windows now, the Linux version will be provided after paper is accepted).